---

 The **VITEM V** is Brazil's primary temporary visa for foreign nationals coming to Brazil to perform paid work for a Brazilian employer.
 It is one of the temporary visa classes (VITEMs I through XIV) created under **Lei 13.445/2017**, Brazil's Migration Law, and regulated in detail by the Normative Resolutions of the Conselho Nacional de Imigração (CNIg) and the Coordenação-Geral de Imigração Laboral (CGIL) under the Ministry of Labor and Employment (MTE).

-Unlike the [Brazil Digital Nomad Visa (VITEM XIV)](https://getbrazilvisa.com/brazil-digital-nomad-visa) , which is self-sponsored and reserved for remote workers paid by foreign companies, the VITEM V is **strictly employer-sponsored**.
+Unlike the [Brazil Digital Nomad Visa (VITEM XIV)](/brazil-digital-nomad-visa), which is self-sponsored and reserved for remote workers paid by foreign companies, the VITEM V is **strictly employer-sponsored**.
 A Brazilian company (or a Brazilian subsidiary of a foreign company) must file a work authorization request with the Ministry of Labor before the foreign worker can apply for the visa at a Brazilian consulate abroad.
-The visa is tied to the employment relationship — when the contract ends, the visa is no longer valid.
+The visa is tied to the employment relationship.
+When the contract ends, the visa is no longer valid.

 VITEM V covers a wide range of work arrangements: standard employment contracts, intra-company transfers (where a foreign multinational sends an executive or technician to its Brazilian subsidiary), technical assistance contracts under technology transfer agreements, and contracts for highly qualified professionals.
 Each scenario falls under a specific Normative Resolution that governs eligibility, salary thresholds, and document requirements.

 **Legal Basis at a Glance.** VITEM V is created by Article 14 of Lei 13.445/2017.
-The procedural rules are set out in CNIg Normative Resolutions — notably Resolution CNIg 02/2017 (technicians under technology transfer agreements), Resolution CNIg 01/2017 (highly qualified professionals), and Resolution CNIg 11/2017 (intragroup transfers).
+The procedural rules are set out in CNIg Normative Resolutions, notably Resolution CNIg 02/2017 (technicians under technology transfer agreements), Resolution CNIg 01/2017 (highly qualified professionals), and Resolution CNIg 11/2017 (intragroup transfers).
 Brazil's Ministry of Labor maintains an updated list at gov.br/trabalho-e-emprego.

 ## Who Qualifies for the Brazil Work Visa?